AlvaroMartinezQ/app4auctions/README.md

 Welcome to the App4Auctions README.

+This project was copied from its original repository in (GitLab App4Auctions)[https://gitlab.com/AlvaroMartinezQ/app4auctions]

 ## How-to: install the application for _local_ develop - the cool kid way :sunglasses:

 - **Disclaimer**: Docker needs to be installed in your system.